 Cats' Adventures & Travels 11

-Cooper, of Seattle, in Washington state in the US, is a cat with a mission: he takes photographs.
+Cooper, of Seattle, in Washington state in the US, was a cat with a mission: he took photographs.
 His owners, film-makers Michael and Deirdre Cross, wanted to find out what he got up to all day in his wanderings around the neighbourhood while they were at work; so they came up with the idea of fitting him with a special small, lightweight digital camera on his collar.
-He has worn it on one day each week for the past couple of years or so; it is set to take a picture automatically every two minutes, and is encased in plastic to protect it from the weather.
-Mounted on a special harness, there is no sign that the camera bothers Cooper at all and he is said to 'handle it like a pro'.
+He wore it on one day each week and it was set to take a picture automatically every two minutes.
+Encased in plastic to protect it from the weather and mounted on a special harness, there was no sign that the camera bothered Cooper at all: he was said to have handled it 'like a pro'.

-Although naturally there have been a lot of 'duds', with thousands of out-of-focus, dark or meaningless shots, on the whole the results from the 200 to 400 images a day have been amazing people's gardens (yards), busy streets, scenery and on at least one occasion the cat seems to have spent a long time bird-watching!
-There have been some spectacular successes, enough to produce several Flickr pages; also included is a superb video of Cooper on a typical day: see A Day in the Life.
+Although naturally there were a lot of 'duds', with thousands of out-of-focus, dark or meaningless shots, on the whole the results from the 200 to 400 images a day were amazing people's gardens (yards), busy streets, scenery and on at least one occasion the cat seems to have spent a long time bird-watching!
+There were some spectacular successes, enough to produce several Flickr pages.
+Included was a great video of Cooper on a typical day: see A Day in the Life.

-The Crosses set up a 'cat-cam slide show' that neighbours watching it thoroughly enjoyed as they recognised their own houses and gardens from Cooper's unique perspective, six inches (15 cm) above the ground.
-In February-March 2009 some of his best shots were exhibited at a local art gallery; his work has also been seen in London and of course on the internet.
+The Crosses set up a 'cat-cam slide show' that neighbours watching it thoroughly enjoyed, recognising their own houses and gardens from Cooper's unique perspective, six inches (15 cm) above the ground.
+In February-March 2009 some of his best shots were exhibited at a local art gallery; his work was also seen in London and of course online.
 He had a spot on Cats 101, an Animal Planet series on American TV, and in early 2011 on the same channel, Must Love Cats: Cat-tographer.
-Some of Cooper's efforts are for sale, and part of the proceeds go to benefit PAWS, an animal-welfare society in Seattle.
+Some of Cooper's efforts were for sale, and part of the proceeds went to benefit PAWS, an animal-welfare society in Seattle.
 From September 2009 until April 2010 Cooper's photos were on display at the Nature Museum in Chicago.

-Results from his photos seem to show that Cooper, a former stray who was four in September 2009, doesn't seem to meet feline friends.
-He gained one important benefit from his 'work': an infra-red device on his collar that opens his cat door and allows him and only him to get into his home.
+Results from his photos seemed to show that Cooper, a former stray, didn't seem to meet feline friends.
+He gained one important benefit from his 'work': an infra-red device on his collar that opened his cat door and allowed him and only him to get into his home.
 It had become obvious from early photos that he was spending hours outside the door waiting to be let in while his owners were out.
-Now he doesn't have to sit out in the rain.
-Usually, say the Crosses, he is home 'at a reasonable hour'.
+Usually, said the Crosses, he was home 'at a reasonable hour'.

-Since the end of 2009 Cooper has had his own video camera, which he uses occasionally!
-View his CatCam films from his YouTube page, where there's also another great short video of Cooper on a day's shooting, called On Location.
-And now there is a full-colour book of the best of Cooper's work, under the title Cat Cam.
-It was released in late October 2010; see a short promotional video.
+From 2009 Cooper had his own video camera, which he used occasionally.
+Some of his CatCam films can be seen at his YouTube channel, including one short clip of him on a day's shooting, called On Location.
+A full-colour book of the best of Cooper's work was produced in late 2010, under the title Cat Cam; see a short promotional video.